NIMS version: March 1, 2004 Download the NIMS Document.pdf (7.4MB)

 4. Area Command.

+a.
+Description.
 An Area Command is activated only if necessary, depending on the complexity of the incident and incident management span-of-control considerations.
 An agency administrator or other public official with jurisdictional responsibility for the incident usually makes the decision to establish an Area Command.
 An Area Command is established either to oversee the management of multiple incidents that are each being handled by a separate ICS organization or to oversee the management of a very large incident that involves multiple ICS organizations, such as would likely be the case for incidents that are not site specific, geographically dispersed, or evolve over longer periods of time, (e.g., a bioterrorism event).
 In this sense, acts of biological, chemical, radiological, and/or nuclear terrorism represent particular challenges for the traditional ICS structure and will require extraordinary coordination between Federal, State, local, tribal, private-sector, and nongovernmental organizations.
 Area Command is also used when there are a number of incidents in the same area and of the same type, such as two or more hazardous material (HAZMAT) or oil spills, and fires.
 These represent incidents that may compete for the same resources.
 When incidents do not have similar resource demands, they are usually handled separately and are coordinated through an Emergency Operations Center (EOC).
 If the incidents under the authority of the Area Command are multijurisdictional, then a Unified Area Command should be established.
 This allows each jurisdiction to have representation in the command structure.
 Area Command should not be confused with the functions performed by an EOC.
 An Area Command oversees management of the incident(s), while an EOC coordinates support functions and provides resources support.
 (See Section B.2.a. below for further discussion of the EOC.)

 b.
 Responsibilities.

-For incidents under its authority, an Area Command has the responsibility to
+For incidents under its authority, an Area Command has the responsibility to:

 set overall incident-related priorities;